DigitalBrainJS/AxiosPromise/README.md

 - recursive cancellation by rejecting the deepest promise in the chain with a special `CanceledError` reason

-    > Note: AxiosPromise passes an additional scope argument to the executor function and then to the handlers, which refers to the promise context.
+    > Note: AxiosPromise passes an additional scope argument to the executor function and `then` handlers, which refers to the promise context.

     ```js
     const p = new AxiosPromise((resolve, reject, scope) => {